henrikstengaard/hst-imager/readme.md

 Dynamic sized vhd file only allocates storage to store actual data.
 Unused or zero filled parts of vhd file are not allocated resulting in smaller image files compared to img image files.

 Creating a dynamic sized vhd image file from a 64GB CF-card using Hst Imager will only require free disk space on the specified destination path matching disk space used on source physical drive.
-Zero filled (unused) sectors are skipped, when creating a vhd image.
+Zero filled (unused) sectors are skipped, when creating a vhd image resulting in a much smaller image file.

 ## Amiga support